caua-veiga/Projeto-Integrador/Week_Progress/Week2.md

 3. Install IDE and Python dependence 'firmata' - https://realpython.com/arduino-python/

+## Note

+There are two options for controlling the Arduino board with Python.

+The pyfirmata package implements the Firmata protocol to communicate with the board through Python.
+However, it is compatible only with Python 2.7, 3.3 and 3.4 - https://pypi.org/project/pyFirmata/

+The other option is to use MicroPython through the OpenMV Editor (not sure if Mu Editor cuts it for Arduino).
+However, there are few boards supporting MicroPython and we must check if one is available to us - https://docs.arduino.cc/learn/programming/arduino-and-python#compatible-boards.
+Namely, the compatible boards are:

+- Nano 33 BLE
+- Nano 33 BLE Sense
+- Nano RP2040 Connect
+- Portenta H7

 # Work During Class

 ## 1 - Control the motor with Arduino